colour-science/colour-science.org/output/installation-guide/index.rst

     $ git clone git://github.com/colour-science/colour.git
     $ cd colour
     $ poetry install

+.. class:: alert alert-dismissible alert-info

+    | **Note**
+    |
+    | At the time of this writing, the preview version of *Poetry*, i.e. 1.0.0b1,
+        is recommended to be used.
+Poetry can be updated to the latest preview version by issuing `poetry self:update --preview`.

 Those commands will create a Virtual Environment in which all the required dependencies will be installed.
 Tools can then be run as follows: